skyusman90/Client-Billing-System-CRUD-Operation-Web-Api/README.md

 ## Prerequisites
 Create an Empty ASP.NET Core Web API project.

-Create a Token in appsettings.json.
+Create a TokenKey for the JWT Authentication in appsettings.json.

 Include the connection string in appsettings.json.